 What happen when you reached context length limit on TypingMind?

-As you may know, each chat model has a different context window, for example::
+As you may know, each chat model has a different context window, for example::- GPT-5.4: 1M tokens

 - Claude 4.5 Sonnet: 200,000 tokens